-Once the module has been assembled and the firmware applet has been locked onto the modules ROM, the module is in FIPS compliant.
-The module remains FIPS compliant during the entire life of the module.
+Once the module has been assembled and the firmware applet has been locked onto the modules ROM, depending on the indicia format for which the module has been initialized, the iButton will either be in the FIPS 140-2 compliant mode or the non-FIPS compliant mode.
+The module remains in this mode during the entire life of the module.